Aetherinox/windows-update-killer/README.md

 - Select `Registry Editor`
 - Click `Yes` when prompted if you're sure you wish to continue
 - Confirm the change by clicking `Start` and type `Windows Update`
+- Keep the script somewhere in case you need to reinstall / wipe your machine.

 ## Preview